Neurocracy: Development

 Neurocracy was developed by Joannes Truyens and Matei Stanca, who met in the Half-Life modding scene.
-In 2019, they raised £12,000 via a Kickstarter campaign, which was sufficient to commission Alice Duke, a concept artist, to produce the game's illustrations.
-Several guest writers – Leigh Alexander, Malka Older, Axel Hassen Taiari, and Yudhanjaya Wijeratne – contributed articles for Omnipedia.
+In 2019, they raised £12,095 via a Kickstarter campaign, which was sufficient to commission Alice Duke, a concept artist, to produce the game's illustrations.
+Several guest writers – Leigh Alexander, Malka Older, Axel Hassen Taiari, Yudhanjaya Wijeratne, Holly Nielsen and Younès Rabii – contributed articles for Omnipedia.
 Although Truyens briefed the writers on Neurocracy's overarching plotlines, they were otherwise permitted creative freedom.

 Stanca was responsible for Omnipedia's technical development.
 To create Omnipedia, they initially planned to employ MediaWiki, the underlying software of Wikipedia itself – however, it was outside their technical experience.
 Since Omnipedia's software was not required to fully maintain a wiki, merely to simulate its appearance, Stanca instead used Drupal.

 Truyens has cited the influence of Deus Ex on the worldbuilding of Neurocracy, telling PC Gamer "I soaked up all the attention to detail in its depiction of a grounded near-future...which made me want to create such a world of my own".
 The open-ended nature of games such as 80 Days and Heaven's Vault inspired the choice to allow players to approach the story from any angle or starting point.